cspiregaming/documents/bylaws.md

    - Amendments require a two-thirds majority vote of all Officers present at a regular meeting.

 2. **Notification**:
-   - All members must be notified of proposed amendments at least two weeks prior to the meeting where the vote will take place.
+   - All Officers must be notified of proposed amendments at least one week prior to the meeting where the vote will take place.
 The meeting will be public to all members.

 ---

 **Article X: Miscellaneous**

 1. **Conflict Resolution**:
-   - Any disputes regarding the interpretation of these bylaws shall be resolved by a majority vote of the Administrators and other members.
+   - Any disputes regarding the interpretation of these bylaws shall be resolved by a majority vote of the Administrators.

 2. **Effective Date**:
    - These bylaws shall take effect immediately upon their approval by a two-thirds majority of Officers.